 Strictly speaking, developers who want to build macOS, iOS, tvOS or watchOS apps don’t have to become a member of the Apple Developer Program.
 Not opting for a membership, though, comes with a lot of restrictions.

 The Apple Developer Program benefits listed above are all off-limits to devs who aren’t members.
 Most critically, it means there’s no way for non-members to distribute or monetize their apps on the App Store.

-According to an Apple Developer Program representative, non-members who sign up for access to the Apple developer website get access to Xcode, Apple's development platform, and not much else—even apps built by a non-member are restricted to devices tied to that particular developer's Apple ID.
+According to an Apple Developer Program representative, non-members who sign up for access to the Apple developer website get access to Xcode, Apple’s development platform that’s also available in the macOS App Store, and not much else–even apps built by a non-member are restricted to devices tied to that particular developer’s Apple ID.

 Enterprise customers who want to roll out in-house apps to their employees’ Apple devices are stuck as well—there’s nothing you can do without buying an Enterprise membership.